-Brodi Kotila is a senior political scientist at the RAND Corporation.
-She supports the Departments of Defense and Homeland Security on a wide range of matters including national security strategy and policy development and implementation, planning, legal, regulatory, and policy analysis, risk mitigation, and military personnel and health issues.
+Brodi Kotila is a senior political scientist at the RAND Corporation, and is also a lawyer.
+She supports the Departments of Defense and Homeland Security on a wide range of matters including national security strategy and policy development and implementation, planning, legal, regulatory, and policy analysis, risk mitigation, business process improvement, and evaluation.

 Previous PositionsAssistant Secretary for Strategy, Plans, Analysis and Risk, U.S. Department of Homeland Security; Chief of Staff to the Under Secretary of the Army; Military and Veterans Family Policy, White House Domestic Policy Council; Special Counsel to the General Counsel, U.S. Department of Defense; Intelligence Officer, U.S. Navy Reserve